Universal Online Convex Optimization Meets Second-order Bounds: Introduction

-The lack of universality of previous algorithms motivates the recent development of universal methods for OCO \citep{NIPS2007_3319,icml2009_033}.
+The lack of universality of previous algorithms motivates the development of universal methods for OCO \citep{NIPS2007_3319,icml2009_033}.
 One milestone is MetaGrad of \citet{NIPS2016_6268}, which can handle general convex functions as well as exp-concave functions.
 Later, \citet{Adaptive:Maler} propose Maler, which further supports strongly convex functions explicitly.
 In a subsequent work, \citet{AAAI:2020:Wang} develop UFO, which exploits smoothness to deliver small-loss regret bounds, i.e., regret bounds that depend on the minimal loss.
 However, the three aforementioned methods need to design one surrogate loss for each possible type of functions, which is both tedious and challenging.
 Furthermore, because they rely on surrogate losses, it is difficult to produce problem-dependent regret bounds, except the small-loss one.

-To avoid the above limitations, we propose a simple yet universal strategy for online convex optimization, as stated below.
-First, we create a set of experts to handle the uncertainty of the type of online functions and (possibly) the associated parameters.
+To avoid the above limitations, we propose a simple yet universal strategy for online convex optimization, including both the standard setting where the learner only suffers a time-varying loss $f_t(\x_t)$ in each round, and the composite setting where the learner incurs a composite loss $f_t(\x_t) + r(\x_t)$ with an additional regularizer $r(\x)$.
+The key idea is to build a set of experts to process the \emph{original} online functions, and deploy a meta-algorithm, which ensures a second-order bound with excess losses, to aggregate predictions from experts.
+Since the expert observes the original functions, it can utilize their structures to deliver problem-dependent regret bounds.
+The second-order bound of the meta-algorithm facilitates the management for different types of online functions, securing the universality of our strategy.
+In the following, we specify our strategy for the two settings.

+\paragraph{Standard Online Convex Optimization.} In the standard setting, we first create a set of experts to handle the uncertainty of the type of online functions and (possibly) the associated parameters.
 When facing unknown continuous variables, we discretize them by constructing a geometric series to cover the range of their values.
-The experts process the \emph{original} online functions directly so that they can exploit the special structure of these functions.
 Second, we run a meta-algorithm to track the best expert on the fly, but use the \emph{linearized} losses to measure the performance.
-In particular, we choose Adapt-ML-Prod \citep{pmlr-v35-gaillard14} as the expert-tracking algorithm, because it has a second-order bound with excess losses, which can benefit from strong convexity and exponential concavity.
+To benefit from strong convexity and exponential concavity, we require the meta-algorithm to yield a second-order bound with excess losses, and choose Adapt-ML-Prod \citep{pmlr-v35-gaillard14} as an example.
+Specifically, let $\ell_t$ and $\ell_t^i$ be the loss of the meta-algorithm and the $i$-th expert in the $t$-th round, respectively.
+The regret of the meta-algorithm satisfies